maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 ## Code fix

-The code fix provides an option inserting `using` keyword before `var` or the type name.
+The code fix introduces an option to add a `using` keyword before `var` or the type name.

 ## Example